 Witnesses testified to Mr. Schouest’s character and the fact he had never before been perceived to be intoxicated while on the job.
 There was also testimony concerning the fact that a job the size of the one leading to the work injury required two people.

 Acadian then presented medical testimony from an expert in the field of pharmacology and toxicology.
-According to the doctor, Mr. Schouest had significant levels of marijuana in his system, and unless Mr. Schouest smoked after 9 p.m. in the evening before the accident, the doctor could not fathom how the level of marijuana in his system was so high.
+According to the doctor, Mr. Schouest had significant levels of marijuana in his system.
+Unless Mr. Schouest smoked after 9 p.m. before the accident, the doctor could not fathom how the level of marijuana in his system was so high.
 He explained the effects of marijuana and the impairment that an individual feels 24 hours after smoking.
 He stated that Mr. Schouest was impaired at the time he suffered his work injury.

-The appellate court stated that it is not necessary for an employee to be intoxicated to the point of helplessness to be deprived of compensation.
-The court stated that based on the expert’s testimony, the WCJ could have found that Mr. Schouest smoked marijuana later that night than Mr. Schouest claimed.
+The appellate court stated that an employee does not need to be intoxicated to the point of helplessness to be deprived of compensation.
+The court stated that, based on the expert’s testimony, the WCJ could have found that Mr. Schouest smoked marijuana later that night than Mr. Schouest claimed.
 The WCJ had heard evidence suggesting Mr. Schouest’s judgment was impaired, for example, when he continued working on a large job without help.
 In short, the court stated that based on the testimony and evidence, there was no manifest error in the WCJ’s determination that Mr. Schouest was intoxicated when he suffered his injury and that his intoxication caused the accident.

 The appellate court also held that Louisiana law requires that an employer remain responsible for an injured employee, even one whose intoxication is the cause of the accident, until the employee’s condition is stabilized such that he can be discharged.
 Here, since Mr. Schouest’s condition had not yet stabilized until after surgery, the WCJ erred in ordering Mr. Schouest to reimburse Acadian for medical expenses paid following his discharge from the hospital.